PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-2/messaging/README.md

 ## Video 2.5: Building message-driven microservices with Java EE

+When building microservice architectures you should strive for loose coupling between the services by using asynchronous, message driven communication.
+By using JMS in combination with JSON-P you can implement flexible messaging logic easily.

 ### Step 1: Add Message Queue infrastructure

 Add the following YAML snippet to your `docker-compose.yml` file to create a message queue.